daipozhi/Purpose-AI/README.md

-        make grammer courseware ,tell computer how to describe many concepts , include 'date' 'time' 'temperature' 'percent'... ,every grammer has its value ,grammer(phrase) with 2 chinese ,its value is 15, grammer(phrase) with 3 chinese  its value is 25 ...its priority is higher than automatic generated grammer .
+        make grammer courseware ,tell computer how to describe many concepts , include 'date' 'time' 'temperature' 'percent'... ,every grammer has its value ,grammer(phrase) with 2 chinese ,its value is 15, grammer(phrase) with 3 chinese ,its value is 25 ...its priority is higher than automatic generated grammer .

         separate sentence by word courseware and word database , not only